Home // About

-Shannon Kennedy is a Antigua Winds endorsee and D’Addario Woodwinds (formerly Rico Reeds) Artist, she also has endorsements with the Beechler mouthpiece company, BG France, KenKase Reed Cases, Brancher Mouthpieces, and Vibrato Saxophones.
+Shannon Kennedy is an Antigua Winds endorsee and D’Addario Reeds Artist, she also has endorsements with Roland, the Beechler mouthpiece company, BG France, KenKase Reed Cases, Brancher Mouthpieces, and Vibrato Saxophones.
 You can read more about Shannon Kennedy’s endorsements and saxophone setups at her equipment page.

 She has also recently stepped into the realm of film scoring and video game underscoring with her project Unfinished Compositions.
 The first four releases are available – L’Automne, L’Hiver, Le Printemps, and L’Ete.
 She is currently working on the underscoring of an upcoming musical.